 As a matter of fact, this recipe is from a fancy restaurant.
-Savories European Bistro was an upscale restaurant in Stillwater, MN and MaryJo received the recipe from a co-worker at the bank where they both worked.
-I’m not sure if Lori Johnson figured out the homemade tomato bisque recipe herself, or was given the recipe by the owners of Savories, Jeffrey and Kristin Klemetsrud.
-Jeff, by the way, is a graduate of the New York Culinary Institute of America.
-All I know is that this is wonderful tasting and should be on your list of recipes to try.
+Savories European Bistro was an upscale restaurant in my hometown and MaryJo received the recipe from a co-worker at the bank where they worked.
+I’m not sure if she figured out the tomato bisque recipe herself, or was given the recipe by the owners of Savories.
+All I know is that this is super flavorful and the ingredients in it are perfect.

-There’s a good amount of butter, for richness, a little onion, dill weed, and oregano.
+There’s a good amount of butter, for richness, and a little onion, dill weed, and oregano.
 A small amount of flour is used for thickening because there’s quite a bit of liquid in the recipe.
-San Marzano tomatoes which are usually peeled and left whole, will need to be broken down.
-I find it’s easiest to use a pair of kitchen shears to cut them into pieces.
+Canned San Marzano tomatoes are used and a 28 ounce can will have 6 or 7 skinless tomatoes.
+These will need to be broken up slightly and I find it’s easiest to use a pair of kitchen shears to cut them into pieces.
 An immersion blender will do the job too.
-I was fortunate enough to find some chopped San Marzano’s and didn’t have to cut them up.

-Next, add a small can of chicken broth, which is around 2 cups.
-A cup of V-8 juice is added or you could use a cup of tomato sauce, just for a little more tomato flavor.
-Finally, add the honey, for a pleasant sweetness to go with the tomatoes, the cream, and some fresh chopped Italian parsley.
+Next, add a small can of chicken broth, which is around 2 cups, (or make 2 cups of broth from Better Than Bouillon, roasted chicken base).
+12 ounces of V-8 juice is added for a little more tomato flavor.
+Finally, add honey, for a pleasant sweetness to go with the tomatoes, heavy cream, and some fresh chopped Italian parsley.
 These ingredients make a great tasting bisque.

 Spoon it up, drizzle a little cream on top and garnish with parsley or fresh dill.
-For an excellent accompaniment to this, start off with my Smoked Salmon Dill and Capers Appetizer.
-The two of them would be fabulous together.
+For an excellent accompaniment to this, make some Cheesy Italian Dunkers.
+The two are fabulous together.

 - 1 small yellow onion , chopped small, 3/4 cup